ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 ## <center>Preamble</center>

 <center>
-We are founded upon the idea that a nerd with expertise in but one subject will fail to see the world with the same clarity that a group with many interests can, and together we can conceive of and perfect ideas through teamwork, and differing proficiencies.
+We are founded upon the idea that a nerd with expertise in but one subject will fail to see the world with the same clarity that a group with many interests can, and together we can conceive of and perfect ideas through synergistic methedologies.
 </center>

 ## Article 1; Structure
 ### Article 1 Section 1; A.C.R.O.N.Y.M.
-A.C.R.O.N.Y.M. is a syndicate that is built to promote the interests of Nerdiness.
+A.C.R.O.N.Y.M. is a syndicate dedicated to promoting the interests of Nerdiness.
-All structure and operations of A.C.R.O.N.Y.M. are defined by this document and any referenced documents, which are all to be stored together in a github repository.
+All structure and operations of A.C.R.O.N.Y.M. are defined by this document and any referenced documents, which are all to be stored together in a singular github repository owned by an account accessible to at least one (1) of the members of the Council of Nomes.

 #### Article 1 Section 1 Subsection 1; Essence
-Nerdiness is the quality of being obsessively interested in a subject, especially science, technology, engineering, art, or mathematics.
+Nerdiness is the quality of being obsessively interested in, and passionate for a subject, especially science, technology, engineering, art, or mathematics.

 #### Article 1 Section 1 Subsection 2; Mission
 A.C.R.O.N.Y.M. is designed to be a wholesome space that like-minded individuals can connect and engage with each other in subjects that they are enthusiastic about.

 ### Article 1 Section 2; The Nymphery
-The membership of A.C.R.O.N.Y.M. is the Nymphery, and every member of A.C.R.O.N.Y.M. is a Nymph, regardless of any other office or role they hold within the organization.
+A member of A.C.R.O.N.Y.M. is a Nymph, and the membership of A.C.R.O.N.Y.M. is the Nymphery.
+Regardless of any other office or role you hold within the organization, you will always be a Nymph.

 #### Article 1 Section 2 Subsection 1; Rights